Basics

 it is stalled on the call stack which is the browsers short term memory.

-When you call a closure the inner function can still acccess variables in the outer function and even after the initival function call.
+When you call a closure the inner function can still acccess variables in the outer function and even after the initial function call.
 That happens because JS automatically stores the data in the outer function and the heap memory, which persists after the function call.

 JS functions can only return one thing.